Jackie loves to experiment in the kitchen and share the results with her readers.

 - Pour immediately onto the wafers with peanut butter and be sure to scrape all your pudding into this and spread to cover any side wafers.

 - Put remaining wafers evenly on top with the peanut butter side down.
 These can be left flat on top or pushed down into the pudding to raise up over sides as seen in the photo.

 - Optional to sprinkle crumbs from the box or crush wafers yourself to coat uncovered pudding on top.
 Make sure no banana is uncovered to turn dark.
-(Bananas stay so fresh in this which is really great because I often make this dish to keep bananas from going to waste so they are not bought fresh yet keep fresh looking at least two days and I don't know past that since it is gone by then even without company around!)
+(Bananas stay so fresh in this, which is really great because I often make this dish to keep bananas from going to waste.
+In the pudding, they're good for at least two days; I don't know past that since it is gone by then even without company around!)

 I never liked instant puddings when they first came out and well after that.
 The only time I would use them was in a cake mix.
 When I used cooked pudding in these recipes, I did not like them as much, so I thought I would try the instant ones knowing others in the family liked and used the instant ones.
 I am so glad I did.

 Crunchy or Creamy

-Banana or vanilla pudding is good in this and I know that would be just whichever you like.
+Banana or vanilla pudding are both good in this recipe, so use whichever you like.
 Any traditional or regular banana pudding I have eaten for years had both.
-When I was a child growing up it was always vanilla because everyone made their own puddings which of course would be vanilla...just filled with bananas once it was cold.
+When I was a child growing up it was always vanilla because everyone made their own puddings (which of course would be vanilla) just filled with bananas once it was cold.
 I could never stand a banana pudding where the bananas had turned dark!
 That has never happened in this instant pudding recipe!
-One reason I love it so much.
-You can shop for low fat and/or low sugar items to use in these.
+That's one reason I love it so much.
+You can shop for low-fat and/or low-sugar items to use in these.
 I have bought the sugar-free pudding but have not tried that yet.
 Maybe soon.